Skip to main content

 You can achieve the desired effect by applying the add-on to multiple elements and setting them all to different scroll speed percentages.
 Change the percentage to a minus value to make an element moves in the opposite direction to your scroll.

-Note: You can easily copy and paste add-ons by selecting the copy button in the configuration menu, exiting the menu, selecting the element you want to apply, and clicking the paste button via the top menu.
+Note: You can easily copy and paste add-ons by selecting the copy button in the configuration menu, exiting the menu, selecting the element you want to apply, and paste it.

 Mouse Move Parallax

 To add further fluidity to this section, we’re going to add mouse move parallax to our shapes.
-Just like the Scroll Speed add-on, we’re going to select the desired element (in this example, a Shape element), click the puzzle-piece icon from the top menu, and select “Mouse Move Parallax”.
+Just like the Scroll Speed add-on, we’re going to select the desired element (in this example, a Shape element), click the add menu icon, and select “Mouse Move Parallax”.

 Configuration model: Mouse move parallax